-^{} Recorded value is based on lower cost or market value at date of acquisition, plus any property improvement costs.
-Donated properties are recorded at management's estimated fair value at acquisition.

-^{} Information not available.

-^{2.} Real Property Acquisitions/Dispositions - During the year ended June 30, 2022, the Agency did not acquire or dispose of any real properties.
+- \ Recorded value is based on lower cost or market value at date of acquisition, plus any property improvement costs.
+Donated properties are recorded at management's estimated fair value at acquisition. - \\ Information not available. - 2.
+Real Property Acquisitions/Dispositions During the year ended June 30, 2023, the Agency sold the 61 Terrace property for a gain of \$941,000.